-Blockchain is an emerging technology that is often termed disruptive, with tremendous potential to change a multitude of today's business practices, processes and operations.
+Blockchain, a Distributed Ledger Technology (DLT) is an emerging technology that is often termed disruptive, with tremendous potential to change a multitude of today's business practices, processes and operations.

 Each technological era brings with it a new batch of emerging technologies.
 Three decades ago, the personal computer, combined with appealing user interfaces, burst onto the scene and disrupted how everything worked.
 Today the technology with that potential is blockchain.

 In 1991 a paper by Bell Communications Research (Bellcore) research scientists, Stuart Haber and W. Scott Stornetta described how technology could provide a platform that allowed a signed information chain or block to be used as an electronic ledger that openly showed that none of the signed documents in the block had been altered.